dot-build/rollup-plugin-includepaths/README.md

 ### external

-An array of module names that should be excluded from the bundle.
+An array of module names that should be excluded from the bundle (external modules).

+By default, all the node built-in modules will be marked as external.

+To include the built-ins, you can use the [builtins](https://github.com/calvinmetcalf/rollup-plugin-node-builtins) plugin and set this config to an empty array.

 Example: